"Pittsburgh embraces its history, but is open to growth and technology.”

 As coordinator of service outreach, Marissa focuses on the "serving" pillar, acting as a liaison between community agencies and students seeking opportunities that range from volunteering in local food pantries to traveling into Pittsburgh to work with immigrant children and English-as-a-second-language students.
 Marissa's goal is to strengthen the culture of service on campus and within the community that will take students beyond their college experience.
 "There's a lot of negativity out in the world and sometimes it's easy to lose faith.
 I have the opportunity to work with so many passionate organizations and students.
 That bolsters my faith in our community and faith for humanity, which is really rewarding."

-Another new initiative Marissa leads for the college is the Sister to Sister mentoring program at Greensburg Salem Middle School.
+Another initiative Marissa leads for the college is the Sister to Sister mentoring program at Greensburg Salem Middle School.
 This program pairs African American girls with their Seton Hill contemporaries, helping them to aspire to college and leadership roles themselves.
+She is also working to revitalize the school's Alternative Spring Break Program this year, taking students across the country for week-long service opportunities with Seton Hill and the Vincentian Family.
 Overall, Marissa loves that every day at Seton Hill is a little different from the one before.
 "This job feeds me personally and professionally.
 I'm excited to come to work every day."

 In her free time, Marissa and husband Matthew enjoy exploring the many treasures of Westmoreland County like the White Rabbit Café and Patisserie in downtown Greensburg, and hiking the Laurel Highlands trails with their rescue dog, Odin.
 As new homeowners, the couple is fast becoming part of the community, and participates in a weekly crop share from Sarver Hill Organic Farms for fresh produce.
 "We love being able to explore so much nature while having easy access to all of the amenities Pittsburgh has to offer."